New innovation turns low-cost power into hydrogen

 "Besides electricity, most energy comes from molecules (chemical energy).
 The Battolyser® can make clean hydrogen when there is a lot of wind and solar power.
 It can also provide electricity to the grid when needed.
 Soon, we will be able to use this clean energy instead of 'dirty' hydrogen, which is made from natural gas in the chemistry, refinery, and fertiliser industries."

 In the future, more industries, like steel and cement, will use hydrogen to reduce their CO2 emissions.
 Even big vehicles, like planes and ships, will use it too.
 "Hydrogen is going to be really important for the world.
 By 2050, it could provide 8-20% of all energy.
 Our goal is to help make that happen."

 World Hydrogen Summit

 Battolyser Systems has been the only one working on this development in the Netherlands for a decade.
-"During that time, the Netherlands Enterprise Agency (RVO) supported us with a MOOI (Mission-Driven Research, Development, and Innovation) grant.
+"During that time, the Netherlands Enterprise Agency (RVO) supported us with a MOOI - Mission-Driven Research, Development, and Innovation - grant (in Dutch).
 Also, with 12 other groups, we applied for a National Growth Fund grant of 80 million euros."

 RVO gladly introduces foreign visitors who want to learn about hydrogen to Battolyser Systems.
 The company will soon attend the World Hydrogen Summit.
 There, it will join 350 Dutch and international entrepreneurs exchanging knowledge on hydrogen.